Around ten days earlier…

 Emily’s little face lit up when she saw her Mom smiling and waving.
 With her face filled with genuine youthful excitement and loving trust, Emily quickly ran over to her Mom, who had squatted down to greet her.
 Emily threw her little arms around her Mom and gave her a heart-warming hug.

 ‘Hello darling… how was your day?’
 Mom asked as she hugged her little girl.

 ‘Hi Mommy…It was great thank you.
 We had lots of fun today.
 Sarah and me shared our lunches.’

 ‘That sounds very interesting, Em...’
 Mom said.
 'But you know it’s Sarah and I shared our lunches, darling…not Sarah and me,’ she said as she took hold of Emily’s hand and they headed off for the short stroll to their nearby home.

-‘Sarah and I…’ Emily corrected as she looked up to her Mom and smiled.
+‘Sarah and I…’ Emily corrected as she smiled up to her Mom.

 ‘Did she have some yummy things to share, Em…?’

 Emily nodded and smiled.
 ‘She shared her brownies with me and I shared my cookies with her…they were all really yummy,’ Emily said.
 She had an excited little skip in her step.